Florence Travel Guide – An Enchanting Renaissance Escape

 Florence Travel Essentials – Key Insights

-WalkabilityExcellent — city is small, flat, and historic core is fully pedestrianized
+The city is very walkable — small, flat, and with a historic center that’s fully pedestrianized.

 Quick Picks List